nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 {{% /notice %}}
 The parameters must be placed in the maven user setting or has to be the options in the Maven command:
 {{< highlight bash >}}
-$ mvn clean package -Djarsigner.alias="your_alias" -Djarsigner.storepass="your_pwd" -Djarsigner.keystore="your_path/keystore" -Dportable=true -P pack200
+$ mvn clean package -Djarsigner.alias="your_alias" -Djarsigner.storepass="your_pwd" -Djarsigner.keystore="your_path/keystore" -Dportable=true -P compressXZ
 {{< /highlight >}}